hipay/hipay-docs/hipay-enterprise-sdk-js_2/1-home.md

 ## Scope

-You can test our example app which is available in the `example` directory.
+You can test our example app which is available in the `example/public` directory.
 This app leverages both the HiPay JavaScript SDK and PHP SDK in order to tokenize the card number (in the browser, using the JavaScript SDK) and make a transaction with this token on the server side using the PHP SDK.

 ![HiPay Enterprise Direct Post Simulator](images/screenshot.png)